samuelgfeller/documentation/system/port-forwarding.md

 # Port forwarding for noobs (like me)

 ## Functionning
-To my current understanding, a program (like Putty or a console with ssh -L) will "bind" a specific server connection (so the remote host and port) to a local port meaning
-`127.0.0.1:portnr`.
-Through this port (and localhost as hostname), the remote host can be accessed.
+To my current understanding, a program (like Putty or a console with ssh -L) will "bind" a specific server connection (so the remote host and port) to a local port meaning through this port (and localhost as hostname) `127.0.0.1:portnr`, the remote host can be accessed.

 ## How to setup with Putty